n006370/HelioX20/Installation/README.md

 ## Methods of Installation

-In most cases, you will be presented with two options when installing your new operating system onto your Helio X20:
+In most cases, you will be presented with one option when installing your new operating system onto your Helio X20:

-- SD Card Method
 - Fastboot Method

-Each method has it's own benifits, and requires different levels of experience

-### SD Card Method

-The SD card method allows you to place a microSD card into a Helio X20 to automatically boot and install an operating system onto the eMMC of your board.
-This method is generally simpler than other methods and should be used by beginners.

-This method requires the following hardware:

-- Helio X20 with power supply
-- Host machine (Linux, Mac OS X, or Windows)
-- MicroSD card with 4GB or more of storage
-- USB Mouse and/or keyboard
-- HDMI Monitor with full size HDMI cable

-Go to the [Downloads page](../Downloads/README.md) to get your SD card image.

-Choose host machine

-###### This method is not available for the Helio X20

-***

 ### Fastboot Method